Olla - An Ancient Water-Conserving System

 The water slowly seeps through the unglazed porous clay, directly irrigating roots that will encircle the jar to absorb the moisture that's wicked out by the surrounding soil.
 As the soil dries out around the roots, it will pull more moisture from the olla watering your plants perfectly.

 Ollas virtually eliminate the runoff and evaporation common in modern irrigation systems, allowing the plant to absorb nearly 100 percent of water.
-In places with water conservation ordinances, ollas can help maintain a steady flow of water to plants because they also reduce the frequency of watering.
+In places where water conservation is important (like California), ollas can help maintain a steady flow of water to plants because they also reduce the frequency of watering.

 Another great thing about ollas is that they reduce the splitting of melons, tomatoes, etc when there is too much rain.
 How?
 An empty or near empty olla will accept excess water from saturated soil if it's downhill.
 Put gravity to work for you.